trevisanj/PFANT/README.md

 To use PFANT, you will need to:

+1. Install the software pre-requisites
-1. Download the source code
+2. Download the source code
-2. Compile the Fortran source code
+3. Compile the Fortran source code
-3. Add the Fortran binaries directory to your PATH system variable
+4. Add the Fortran binaries directory to your PATH system variable
-4. Add the pyfant directory to your PYTHONPATH system variable (optional)
+5. Add the pyfant directory to your PYTHONPATH system variable (optional)

-### Download the source code
+### Downloading the source code

 To get the files, clone the repository from github (this will create a directory named "PFANT")